-Scoliosis (pronounced sko-lee-o-sis) is a three-dimensional deformity that occurs when the spine becomes abnormally rotated and curved sideways.
+Scoliosis (pronounced sko-lee-o-sis) is a three-dimensional abnormality that occurs when the spine becomes rotated and curved sideways.

-Most often this deformity has no known cause, in which case it is called idiopathic scoliosis.
+Most often this condition has no known cause, in which case it is called idiopathic scoliosis.

 While the cause is unknown, idiopathic scoliosis does tend to run in families.
 The specific genes involved have not all been identified yet, and there could be factors beyond genetics as well.1